HcomCoolCode/karten/README.md

 We have defined an interface (known as a Behaviour in Elixir) in this file :=> https://github.com/HcomCoolCode/karten/blob/master/lib/shuffler.ex

-And provide an example implementation in :=>  https://github.com/HcomCoolCode/karten/blob/master/lib/slothy_shuffle.ex
+And provide a lazy implementation in :=>  https://github.com/HcomCoolCode/karten/blob/master/lib/slothy_shuffle.ex

 All you need is